 Deuteronomy: Yahweh (or YHWH – intended to be unpronounceable) is the Hebrew name for God.
 Yahweh is the only God, the creator of the universe and the source of all.
 Not only is Yahweh the creator, Yahweh is intimately involved in day-to-day life.
 Deuteronomy puts forth the very essence of Judaism (and so, much of Christianity).
 The book’s storyline is about the covenant between Yahweh and Israel.
 They are pledged to complete loyalty to each other: Yahweh is to assure well-being of Israel and Israel is to live in trust in and obedience with Yahweh and the rules of his covenant.

 The book is organized into three great speeches of Moses together with a concluding section concerning the death of Moses, the leadership of Joshua and the future of Israel.
-Most attention is given to the long middle speech that forms the bulk of the the land of milk and honeybook (chapters 4 – 28).
+Most attention is given to the long middle speech that forms the bulk of the book (chapters 4 – 28).

 The context: The book of Deuteronomy is metaphor.
 At the end of a long wilderness journey (the Exodus from Egypt) the Israelites are preparing to cross the Jordan River to conquer the promised land, the land of milk and honey.
 The book is written as a series of addresses by Moses to Israel.
 Moses is addressing Israel with a strong message about God’s covenant.
 Thecovenant is a simple either/or: either the people obey God’s commands and they will prosper or they don’t obey the commands and will disappear.
 There is no mincing of words here.
 Moses knows the land of promise.
 This land is not empty, it has long been settled by the Canaanites.
 Thus, even if they successfully conquer the land the Israelites will find themselves in a serious fix.
 The seductive cultures and religions that already exist among the indigenous people there will severely challenge their faith in Yahweh.
 They will always face a choice, every moment of every day: the easy path of giving in to pleasure and greed (overcoming human instinct) or the difficult one of obeying Yahweh.
 The latter choice just happens to be the only road to survival.